 Resources on 12-lead and STEMI

-Quick reference guide: Minimizing ECG artifact
+Quick reference guide: Minimising ECG artifact

 Quick reference guide: ECG lead placement and identifying lead reversal

 This quick reference guide is intended to show correct ECG electrode locations and how to recognize inadvertent lead wire reversal.
 Download guide

 Twenty years of biphasic research has provided direction on how to maximise conversions, particularly for patients who are difficult to defibrillate.